visgl/deck.gl/docs/upgrade-guide.md

 ## Upgrading from deck.gl v5.3 to v6.0

+#### luma.gl v6.0

+deck.gl v6.0 brings in luma.gl v6.0 which is a major release with a few breaking changes.
+The change that is most likely to affect deck.gl applications is probably that the way the `GL` constant is imported has changed.
+For details, see to the luma.gl [Upgrade Guide](https://luma.gl/#/documentation/overview/upgrade-guide).

 #### Pixel sizes

 Pixel sizes in line, icon and text layers now match their HTML/SVG counterparts.
-To achieve the same rendering output as v5, you should halve the following props:
+To achieve the same rendering output as v5, you should use half the previous value in the following props:

 * `ArcLayer.getStrokeWidth`
 * `LineLayer.getStrokeWidth`